xiabee/Prometheus-Security-Test/docs/storage.md

 The recording rule files provided should be a normal [Prometheus rules file](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/).

 The output of `promtool tsdb create-blocks-from rules` command is a directory that contains blocks with the historical rule data for all rules in the recording rule files.
-By default, the output directory is `data/`.
-In order to make use of this new block data, the blocks must be moved to a running Prometheus instance data dir `storage.tsdb.path` (for Prometheus versions v2.38 and below, the flag `--storage.tsdb.allow-overlapping-blocks` must be enabled).
+By default the output directory is `data/`.
+In order to make use of this new block data, the blocks must be moved to a running Prometheus instance data dir `storage.tsdb.path` that has the flag `--storage.tsdb.allow-overlapping-blocks` enabled.
 Once moved, the new blocks will merge with existing blocks when the next compaction runs.

 ### Limitations